Ontario Highway 93: Penetanguishene Road

 For several years the Holland River and Lake Simcoe provided the only means of transportation between York (now Toronto) and the upper Great Lakes; Holland Landing was the northern terminus of Yonge Street.
 The military route to Georgian Bay prior to, and during the War of 1812, crossed Lake Simcoe to the head of Kempenfelt Bay, then by the Nine Mile Portage to Willow Creek and the Nottawasaga River.
 The Penetanguishene Military Post was started before the war, however, lacking a suitable overland transport route, passage from York to Lake Huron continued via the Nottawasaga.
 The Penetanguishene Road replaced this route when the Naval Establishment was opened in 1818.

 The route for the road was surveyed in 1808 by Samuel Wilmot.
 After the British captured Fort Michilimackinac in the War of 1812, the requirement to supply the captured fort created a need for ships to be built on Lake Huron, which in turn meant that an effective supply route needed to be cut.
 The decision was made to cut the road in November 1814 by General Gordon Drummond.
 It was completed by the following spring.
 Following the war, the surrounding land was purchased in the Lake Simcoe–Lake Huron Purchase from the Chippeway First Nation and the road opened for settlement.
 It was treated specially by the crown land office in that the strategic value of the route to the naval base led to the road being preferred for military settlers.
 Large numbers of soldiers who had served in Canada or elsewhere throughout the British Empire were settled along the road and in the vicinity of Penetanguishene, as well as pensioners from Chelsea Hospital.
 Many of the commuted pensioners were reduced to a state of extreme poverty.

-In 1824, construction began on a new road connecting Yonge Street at Holland Landing with the Penetanguishene Road.
-Completed in 1827 to Kempenfelt Bay, it was also called Penetanguishene Road, but was later renamed Yonge Street.
-This portion of the Penetanguishene Road became a part of Highway 11 in 1920.
+In 1824, construction began to extend Penetanguishene Road south (with a U-shaped course around Kempenfelt Bay) to with connect with Yonge Street at Holland Landing.
+Completed in 1827 to the bay, the southern part of this extension was later redesignated as part of Yonge Street after the two sections were severed when the route through Barrie became incorporated into several perpendicular streets as the city grew.
+This portion of the Penetanguishene Road, as well as the present remaining section and the connecting streets south of the expressway portion of Highway 11, became a part of Highway 11 in 1920.

 Provincial highway

 Highway 93 was first assumed by the DHO on April 13, 1938, serving as an alternate route for Highway 27.

-The 28.2 km gravel-surfaced highway began at Highway 11 at Crown Hill and ended at Highway 27 in Waverley; Highway 27 continued north along the Penetanguishene Road.
+The 28.2 km gravel-surfaced highway began at Highway 11 at Crown Hill and ended at Highway 27 in Waverley; Highway 27 continued north along Penetanguishene Road.